gorodetsky-umich/mdss/docs/tutorials/inputs.md

 # Inputs

-The `simulateTestCases` package requires the following inputs to configure and execute simulations:
+The `mdss` package requires the following inputs to configure and execute simulations:

 ---